New energy solutions

 The incorporation of Viesgo’s assets brings us three hydroelectric power plants located in northern Spain with an installed capacity of 700 MW.
 Thanks to this, we have become an important player in the Spanish electricity market, with a total installed capacity of 2,952 MW (2,352 from the hydroelectric and combined cycle facilities acquired from Viesgo, and over 600 MW from our cogeneration plants), a more than 2% share of the retail electricity and gas market in Spain, and an 800,000-strong customer portfolio.

 In addition, we have expanded our presence in the renewables sector through the Valdesolar project, which is developing one of the largest solar energy farms in Spain in Valdecaballeros in the region of Badajoz.

 These actions help reduce our carbon intensity and contribute toward the 2025 objectives set in the update to our Strategic Plan, managing climate change risks while, at the same time, seizing opportunities.

-We also hold stakes in the company Principle Power Inc. (PPI), technology and service provider for the deepwater offshore wind energy market.
+We also hold a stake in the company Principle Power Inc. (PPI), a technology and service provider for the deepwater offshore wind energy market.
 One of its floating prototypes, located in Portuguese waters, generated 1,700 MWh between December 2011 and July 2016.
 This technology is already being developed on the commercial scale through the Windfloat Atlantic project (with three 8 MW-turbines) that we are carrying out alongside our partners EDP Renovables and Engie.
 It is expected to be operational in December 2019.